 If you need a server hosting solution, choosing between a virtualised package and physical hardware is a major decision.
 Virtual private servers and cloud servers rely on hypervisors to maximise the flexibility of hosting resources.
 Not only does virtualisation allow servers to be dynamically scaled, it also provides an economy of scale that makes cloud hosting more affordable.

 But hypervisors aren’t without downsides.
 The hypervisor software layer adds another overhead on the server, soaking up extra processing power and memory that would otherwise be spent on your web projects.
 This means that a virtual server can’t offer the same performance as a dedicated or bare-metal machine with equivalent resources.

 Without the extra overhead of a hypervisor, dedicated hardware can deliver undiluted, raw power for running websites and applications.
 But this comes at a significantly higher cost, with the added limitation that physical servers are less scalable and customisable than virtual machines, which can be deployed or reconfigured in a matter of seconds, not hours.

 Overall, a virtualised infrastructure is excellent when flexibility is critical – e.g. if resources need to be scaled up and down to match fluctuating demand and traffic spikes – and when cost control is a top priority.
 Physical hardware is better suited to long-term, consistently high workloads, where the hypervisor layer could add an unnecessary drain on performance.

-Of course, there’s nothing to stop you from mixing and matching VMs with dedicated boxes to create the ideal combo of flexibility and performance.
-Our CloudNX platform provides a option as well as dedicated – with the ability to run your physical machines alongside load-balanced VMs in a unified infrastructure.
+Of course, there’s nothing to stop you from mixing and matching virtual machines with dedicated boxes to create the ideal combo of flexibility and performance.
+Our CloudNX platform provides dedicated Bare Metal machines – with the ability to run your physical machines alongside load-balanced VMs in a unified infrastructure.
 For more details on how to create your ideal hosting setup, get in touch with our experts.